glahitette/kubernetes/k8s_cheat_sheet.md

 - Create a secret (with implicit base64 encoding): `k create secret generic my-secret --from-literal user=test --from-literal pass=pwd`
 - Create an nginx deployment: `k create deployment my-dep --image=nginx $do > my-dep.yml` (deployment name is used as prefix for pods' name)
 - Create a Service...
-  - ...to expose a given pod `k expose pod my-pod --name my-svc --port 3333 --target-port 80` (much faster than creating a service and editing it to set the correct selector labels)
+  - ...to expose a given pod `k expose pod my-pod --name my-svc --port 3333 --target-port 80` (faster than creating a service and editing its selector labels)
   - ...for an nginx deployment, which serves on port 80 and connects to the containers on port 8000: `k expose deployment nginx --port=80 --target-port=8000 [--type ClusterIp|NodePort|...] [$do]`
 - Note: A NodePort Service kind of lies on top of a ClusterIP one, making the ClusterIP Service reachable on the Node IPs (internal and external).
 - Create a quota: `k create quota my-quota --hard=cpu=1,memory=1G,pods=2,services=3,replicationcontrollers=2,resourcequotas=1,secrets=5,persistentvolumeclaims=10 [$do]`